 A long view on YouTube is that it’s a platform for artists – outsider mostly, many of whom make art about their own lives – and educators.

-The “how” YouTube did it (dynamic ad insertion, the introduction of smartphones with video cameras, on-demand* serving, Google’s search dominance) is less interesting than “what” they did.
+The “how” YouTube did it (dynamic ad insertion, the advent of smartphones with video cameras, Google’s search dominance) is less interesting than “what” they did.*

 Because of YouTube, there is more much more art today than there was in 2005, and art is also much more diverse.